How to Finance a Mobile or Manufactured Home

 Fannie Mae & Freddie Mac

-Some lenders offer Fannie Mae or Freddie Mac loans.
-Fannie Mae loans are 30 years, with a down payment as low as 3%.
 Freddie Mac is a more conventional loan with a fixed-rate mortgage and repayment in 15, 20 or 30 years, or on a 7/1 or 10/1 adjustable-rate mortgage.
-Like Fannie Mae, Freddie Mac loans can be obtained with as little as 3% down.
+A minimum 5% down payment is required.

 Freddie Mac loans come through the Freddie Mac Home Possible mortgage program.
 In some cases, grant money can be used for the down payment.

-Should I Buy a Manufactured Home?
+Should I Buy a Mobile Home?

-The costs for manufactured homes vary greatly depending whether it’s a single wide (about $54,000 for a new one), double-wide (about $104,000 new) or triple-wide ($150,000 and up).
+The costs for new manufactured homes vary greatly depending on whether it’s a single wide ($88,000) or multi-section ($155,800).

 To see what financing terms you may get to buy a manufactured home, the first thing you should do is review your credit report.
 The better your credit score is, the more likely you are to qualify for better loan terms.

-You can get a free copy of your annual credit report at annualcreditreport.com from each of the three major reporting bureaus (Equifax, TransUnion, and Experian).
+You can get a free copy of your annual credit report at AnnualCreditReport.com from each of the three major reporting bureaus (Equifax, TransUnion, and Experian).
 Or call 1-877-322-8228.

 If you need additional help or have questions about your personal credit and finances, you may want to discuss your financial situation with a credit counselor.